 The Walther Polizei Pistole Quick Defence (PPQ) is one of the most popular handguns in the Walther arsenal.
+Our Walther PPQ Kydex concealed carry holsters are a great way to carry them.

 The PPQ originated in Europe in 2011.
 The initial model, the PPQ M1, comes with the European style magazine release paddle mounted to the trigger guard.